sourcebots/website/content/sponsors.md

 12-18) and allow them to get involved with and excited about a career in STEM subjects.

-They provide the logistical support for the young people who attend the Summer School so that SourceBots can focus on providing the technical content and competition aspects.
+They provide the organisational support for the young people who attend the Summer School so that SourceBots can focus on providing the technical content and competition aspects.

 [larger-competition]: /about/#longer-robotics-competition